TrellixVulnTeam/swahilipython_SCMU/Doc/reference/import.rst

    :meth:`~importlib.abc.Loader.exec_module` and the import machinery assumed all the boilerplate responsibilities of loading.

-   For compatibility with existing loaders, the import machinery will use the ``load_module()`` method of loaders if it exists and the loader does not also implement ``exec_module()``.
+   For compatibility with existing loaders, the agiza machinery will use the ``load_module()`` method of loaders if it exists and the loader does not also implement ``exec_module()``.
 However, ``load_module()`` has been deprecated and loaders should implement ``exec_module()`` instead.